 #2.
 Survey The Food

 Decide what food looks good to you and fill your plate with that.
 Sometimes we can get so overwhelmed when we just go down the line and the next thing we know we need eight arms to carry our food!
-Nothing wrong with filling your plate, but a lot of times we pick things we don’t even want and feel like we have to eat it all.
-Remember, you can always go back for more!
+We might feel stuck with foods that we don’t even want and feel like we have to finish it all in order to be polite.

 #3.
 Eat Mindfully

 Here is where not being hungry like the wolf comes in handy.

 It’s easy to get super excited, start chit-chatting, and eat on autopilot.
 The next thing you know you look down at your plate and are like “Where’d all the cheese ball go?!”